Iffahnab/Getting-and-Cleaning-Data/CodeBook.md

 - Only those columns with the mean and standard deviation measures are taken from the whole dataset.
 After extracting these columns, they are given the correct names, taken from features.txt.
 - As activity data is addressed with values 1:6, we take the activity names and IDs from activity_labels.txt and they are substituted in the dataset.
 - For whole dataset, those columns with vague column names are corrected.
 - Finally, generate a new dataset with all the average measures for each subject and activity type.
+(30 subjects * 6 activities = 180 rows)

 # Variables Information